elastic/portal/README.md

 the file was here
 then the file was there

-friggin' files flying everywhere but not one doc build needs repair
+friggin' files flyin' everywhere and not one doc build needs repair
 ```

 # Example Workflow